 Instead of capturing and counting prisoner cards, the winner of each skirmish scores one point, with the scores being recorded on a piece of paper.
 The first player to win an agreed number of rounds (say 10) is the winner.

 Looking for more Multiplication Games?
-Check out our Muliplication Resource Pack which includes a printable set of multiplication cards for factors 1 through 12 alongside 35 pages of print and play multiplication games.
+Check out our no prep Multiplication Games Printable Pack which includes 35 pages of print and play multiplication games.